 Add the rest of the sauce ingredients to the red wine reduction.

 My families are Heinz 57 royal fans, so it would be my first choice.
-But if you are A1 sauce person, go for it.
+But if you are the A1 sauce person, go for it.

-I also like to top the steak with a fried egg on top.
+I also like to top my hamburger steak with a fried egg on top.

 I love how the velvety golden yolk wraps the rich flavored sauce and enhances the flavor all together.
-And the hambak steak patties?
-So tender and juicy!
+And the hambagu patties are so tender and juicy.
 It makes a great meal with some rice and a vegetable side dish (or simple salad).

 Hope you can try this flavorful rich steak when you are in the mood for something different than the boring chicken casserole for dinner.
 You won’t regret!